About Nicotine Strengths

-E-Liquid nicotine strength is usually measured in mg/ml.
-E Liquid comes in many strengths depending on the e liquid manufacturer, sometimes even as high as 36mg/mL.
+E-Liquid strength is usually measured in mg/ml.
+E-Liquid comes in many strengths depending on the e-liquid manufacturer, sometimes even as high as 36mg/mL.
 Mixology Vape produces e-Liquid in 0, 3, 6, 12, and 18mg/mL.
 We believe this provides just the right gradations and range of strengths for our customers.
 But, how do you choose what the correct level of nicotine is for you?
-Comprehending what the nicotine strengths mean to you can make the difference between a good experience and a bad one with vaping, especially for first time e cigarette users.
+Comprehending what the nicotine strengths mean to you can make the difference between a good experience and a bad one with vaping, especially for first-time e-cigarette users.

 If you are experienced with nicotine e-liquid, it helps to understand how that chemical currently works in your body and what dosage you are getting from it before trying vaping.
 Nicotine can also be absorbed through the skin (like a nicotine patch), in the mouth (such as nicotine chewing gum), or into the lungs by inhaling.
 Inhaling as with vaping or smoking, absorbs into to the body quicker than the other methods described.